 Tyrone Isaac-Stuart: is an interdisciplinary artist whose style comes from Christian practice, jazz music and contemporary performance.
 He makes choreographies and compositions for solo and collaborative performance.

 Toby Laurent Belson: is a multidisciplinary, community artist, designer and educator.
 He was born, raised and resides in West London.
 His community practice enables individual participants’ efforts to be brought together into a larger, coherent whole, working in community spaces.

 Aamasade Shepnekhi: is a Shamanic ceremonialist, naturopathic guide, edutainment facilitator, wordsmith and percussionist.
 She co-creates within projects and organisations offering facilitation development and training to a wide range of clients creating organic processes to raise vibration.

 Ma’at a Nkemi: is an aspiring visual, theatrical and digital student artist, who has been involved in co-curating the Food Journey from its first steps.
 She offers graphic facilitation, radical imaginaries and youthful insights.

-This three-part event is part of the GEN In Conversation Series, an ongoing online programme of talks and interactive workshops designed for the curious mind.
+This three-session event is part of the GEN In Conversation Series, an ongoing online programme of talks and interactive workshops designed for the curious mind.
 Beginning in June 2020, we are bringing together activists, academics, community practitioners, artists, writers, dancers and researchers to share their insights and lived experiences on a range of topics, including regenerative justice, land rights and colonisation, food sovereignty and agroecology, alternative economics and the conservation revolution, and much more in between!